Transition of Students With Disabilities to Postsecondary Education: A Guide for High School Educators by the Office for Civil Rights

 If an otherwise reasonable accommodation infringes on the course's fundamental goals, then the student may not be entitled to the accommodation in such a situation.
 A guideline would be to determine if it is speed or knowledge that is being tested.

 Again, if you have a question, or think you will have difficulty providing a requested accommodation, the first step is to call the staff person from the Student Disability Resources Office, SDR, who wrote the Accommodation Letter you received from the student.
 The staff person will be able to clarify any information, as well as assist you with the resources you need to provide the accommodation.
 In some cases, clarification involves working with the student and the SDR staff person to adjust the recommendations for your particular academic situation.

 What do I do if a student approaches me in class requesting accommodations and I have not received an Accommodation Letter from Disability Services?

-Simply, ask the student if he/she is working with the Student Disability Resources Office.
-If he or she is, suggest the student contact the staff person they have been working with to inform them they must have an Accommodation Letter outlining the accommodations needed.
-It is the student?s responsibility to provide documentation of his or her disability in order to receive accommodations.
+Simply, ask the student if they are working with the Student Disability Resources Office.
+If they are, suggest the student contact the staff person they have been working with to inform them they must have an Accommodation Letter outlining the accommodations needed.
+It is the student's responsibility to provide documentation of their disability in order to receive accommodations.
 If a student is asking for accommodations and is not working with SDR, suggest they call the office to arrange for an appointment.
 Accommodations should not be given if you have not received an official accommodation letter from SDR.